shalenMathew/Job-Portal-App/README.md

 ## ✅ Features

-- 🔹 Add new job applications with title, description, and location
-- 🔹 Edit and update existing jobs
+🔹 Add new job applications with title, description, and location 🔹 Edit and update existing jobs
-- 🔹 Delete job entries
+🔹 Delete job entries
-- 🔹 View all jobs from server
+🔹 View all jobs from server
-- 🔹 Full **CRUD support** (Create, Read, Update, Delete)
+🔹 Full **CRUD support** (Create, Read, Update, Delete)
-- 🔹 Seamless integration of local and remote data

 ---